We've put together our favourite tricks and quick solutions to make certain tasks in the kitchen that little bit easier and save you time...

-Kitchen scenario #19: I need brown rice to cook quickly
+Scenario #19: I need brown rice to cook quickly

-Kitchen scenario #20: I need a quick white sauce
+Scenario #20: I need a quick white sauce

 Making a roux from flour and butter isn’t too difficult a process, but if time is of the essence, it might be easier to reach into the fridge.
-A tub of cream cheese watered down until the same consistency as béchamel makes a super-simple alternative.
+A tub of cream cheese watered down until the same consistency as béchamel makes a super simple alternative.
 If you want to boost the flavour, add a grating of nutmeg.
 Alternatively, use crème fraîche and grated cheese.

-Kitchen scenario #22: I need to ramp up the flavour of my dish
+Scenario #22: I need to ramp up the flavour of my dish

-Kitchen scenario #23: My bag of salad leaves is about to go out of date
+Scenario #23: My bag of salad leaves is about to go out of date

 Plastic bags of washed and ready-to-eat salad leaves are really convenient but don’t seem to last very long at all, even in the fridge.
 If you find yourself with leftover leaves, that are starting to lose their crispness, ensure they don’t go to waste.
 Instead, pop them in a pan with a little olive oil or butter, garlic and seasoning and wilt down as you would for spinach.
 This works particularly well with leaves like watercress and rocket.

-Kitchen scenario #24: I’m entertaining and need a quick starter
+Scenario #24: I’m entertaining and need a quick starter

-The solution: Spice up shop-bought dips
+Solution: spice up shop-bought dips

 Stir a few extra ingredients through your favourite shop-bought houmous and everyone will think you’ve made it yourself.
 Add a dash of lemon juice, chopped fresh coriander, some ground cumin, smoked paprika or a smidge of harissa paste to give it a kick.
-Alternatively add a few whole chickpeas and a drizzle of olive oil to really make it look homemade.
+Alternatively add a few whole chickpeas and a drizzle of olive oil to make it look homemade.